BestTimesToVisit.com Logo

 Cost:20-100 THB per person, depending on distance.

 Tip:To signal a songthaew, wave your hand as it approaches.
 When you want to get off, press the bell button inside.
 Agree on the price *before* you get in, especially if you're the only passenger or going off the main route.
-Don't expect them to wait for you if you're taking too long to pay.
+Don't expect them to wait if you're haggling for too long.
 They are shared taxis, so be prepared to share with others.

 Scooter/Motorbike Rental